ss7m/bread/GUIDE.md

 Methods cannot be coerced into a number.
 When coerced into a string, a method becomes the string `"method"`.
 All methods are truthy.

+Write something about how variables work.

 # Expressions

 Here we discuss the syntax and semantics of some expressions not defined above.
+As `bread` is an expression based language, more things are expressions in `bread` than in many other imperative programming languages.
+All expressions are evaluated from left to right.

 ## Arithmetic Operators